The Top 10 Soft Fabric You Need in Your Wardrobe

 -

-Dupioni: Slubby texture with a slight sheen, often used in structured garments like skirts and jackets.
+Dupioni: Slub texture with a sheen, for structured garments like skirts and jackets.

-Silk requires careful handling.
-Dry cleaning is often recommended, but many silk garments can be hand-washed in cold water with a pH-neutral detergent.
-Avoid wringing or twisting, and always air dry.
+Silk needs to be handled with care.
+Dry cleaning is recommended but many silk garments can be hand washed in cold water with a pH neutral detergent.
+Don't wring or twist and always air dry.
 Store silk away from direct sunlight to prevent fading.

 Conclusion: Enjoying the Best of Soft Fabrics